 Q3 of 2008 for Personal Finance Started

-For those of you doing a Quarterly Personal Finance report, remember that Q3 just started, and you might want to think about doing your Q2 report.
-I have been procrastinating doing mine, but need to get it done, to see what happened in the past 3 months, and see if there are any changes needed in our financial plan.
+For those of you doing a Quarterly Personal Finance report, remember that Q3 just started, and you might want to consider doing your Q2 report.
+I have been procrastinating on doing mine, but I need to get it done to see what happened over the past 3 months and whether any changes are needed in our financial plan.

 Money in the Jars?

-Gail Vaz-Oxlade‘s favorite trick with her problem spenders is putting her spenders on a set cash budget which she puts in glass jars for them.
+Gail Vaz-Oxlade's favourite trick with her problem spenders is putting her spenders on a set cash budget, which she puts in glass jars for them.
 Mrs. C8j is thinking that might be an intriguing summer project, I am not so sure.
-I understand the concept, but am not sure it is something I can live with.
-Stay tuned this could turn into an interesting discussion (Mrs. C8j did convince me to go on a diet 6 years ago, and I lost 80 lbs., and I didn’t want to do that either).
+I understand the concept, but I am not sure I can live with it.
+Stay tuned, this could turn into an interesting discussion (Mrs. C8j did convince me to go on a diet 6 years ago, and I lost 80 lbs., and I didn't want to do that either).

 Pingback: Index Investing for the Average Joe - Canadian Personal Finance Blog